EVERYTHING ABOUT WHEY PROTEIN

 Protein itself won’t make you fat.
 However, it does contain natural calories and weight loss is all about the caloric value of food.
-We call this a calorie budget - if the number of calories eaten is more than the amount burned during the day and night then you can gain weight, independent of the source of your calories (e.g. protein/fat/carbs).
+If the number of calories eaten is more than the amount burned during the day and night then you can gain weight, independent of the source of your calories (e.g. protein/fat/carbs).

 When is the best time to take whey protein for maximum effect?

 There is a lot of confusion over the best time to take whey protein in any form.
 Many take it pre or post workout, some take it at breakfast, and some prefer to take it before bed.
 It actually comes down to your fitness or weight loss goal.
 We go into this a bit more fully below.